Not on View

 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Henry Spencer Moore was born on July 30, 1898, in Castleford, Yorkshire.
-Despite an early desire to become a sculptor, Moore began his career as a teacher.
-After military service in World War I he attended Leeds School of Art on an ex-serviceman’s grant.
+Henry Spencer Moore was born on July 30, 1898, in Castleford, England.
+Despite an early desire to become a sculptor, Moore began a career in teaching.
+After military service during World War I he attended Leeds School of Art on an ex-serviceman’s grant.
 In 1921 he won a Royal Exhibition Scholarship to study sculpture at the Royal College of Art in London, where in 1924 he was appointed Instructor of Sculpture, a post that he held for the next seven years.
 Moore became interested in the Mexican, Egyptian, and African sculpture he saw at the British Museum.
 A Royal College traveling scholarship allowed Moore to visit Italy in 1925.
 Moore’s first solo show of sculpture was held at the Warren Gallery, London, in 1928.

-Moore executed several important public commissions in the 1950s, among them Reclining Figure, 1956–58, for the UNESCO Building in Paris.
+Moore executed several important public commissions in the 1950s, among them Reclining Figure (1956–58), for the UNESCO Building in Paris.
 In 1963 the artist was awarded the British Order of Merit.
 In 1978 an exhibition of his work organized by the Arts Council of Great Britain was held at the Serpentine in London, at which time he gave many of his sculptures to the Tate Gallery, London.
-Moore died in Perry Green, Much Hadham, Hertfordshire, on August 31, 1986.
+Moore died in Perry Green, Hertfordshire, on August 31, 1986.